Deciphering the opportunities that lie in the current futures spread.

 - there is no ceiling to inverses

 The charts shown here tell the story of five crop years, showing the transition Sept/Dec spread as well as the harvest Dec/March spread.

 - The years shown include tight beginning stocks such as 1996 and 2013, as well as sizable stocks (’09).

 - The years also represent both slow starts to harvest as well as a fast pace such as in 2004 and 2007.

-- Each Sept/Dec chart shows the Sept1 “carry-in” corn stocks ratio, along with what percentage of corn was harvested before October.
+- Each Sept/Dec chart shows the Sept 1 ‘carry-in’ corn stocks ratio, along with what percentage of corn harvested before October.

 If harvest is early, the supply tightness could disappear before the end of September.
-This occurred in the fall of 2007 when almost one-third of the corn crop was harvested before October, and to a lesser degree in the fall of 2004 when 16% of the corn was cut early.
-In both years the Sept/Dec corn inverse melted away during July and August, and widened to a respectable 10+¢ carry as September became a true new-crop month.
-Last year the 2012 corn harvest was a record high 54% complete by Sept 30; it was clear even by August that enough corn would soon enter the pipeline that the Sept12/Dec12 corn spread reversed from a 30¢ inverse to a 6¢ to 10¢ carry in August.
+This occurred in the fall of 2007 when almost 1/3 of the corn crop was harvested before October, and to a lesser degree in the fall of 2004 when 16% of the corn was cut early.
+In both years the Sept/Dec corn inverse melted away during July and August, and widened to a respectable 10+¢ carry as Sept became a true new-crop month.
+Last year the 2012 corn harvest was a record high 54% complete by September 30; it was clear even by August that enough corn would soon enter the pipeline that the Sept12/Dec12 corn spread reversed from a 30¢ inverse to a 6-10¢ carry in August.